djccarew/watson-mini-hack-preparation/README.md

 ## Watson Training

-The [Watson training slides](2018-10-04 Watson Training.pdf) are the slides that were presented at the training session.
+The [Watson training slides](2018-10-04 Watson Training.pdf) are the slides that were presented at the training session.[Watson Services Guide for Developers](WatsonServicesGuideForDevelopersV2.0.pdf)

 ## Getting started